This is the first in a series of interviews with the people who teach yoga in Greenbelt. Read more about it here.

 Susan Harris started this blog and the Greenbelt Maryland Youtube Channel

-in 2012 in order to get to know her new community and have some fun.
+in 2012 to get to know her new community and have some fun.

-Retired from garden writing and teaching, she still blogs at Garden Rant
+Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant

 Susan's primary project in retirement is DC Gardens